 Honda Odysseys consistently top the National Transportation Safety Board’s list for the safest cars in the country.
 You can keep your own Honda Odyssey on the road by knowing what these issues are.
 Lastly, you can keep your car on the road by knowing how you can get them repaired quickly.

 Problems with the Exterior Lighting

 One of the most common issues reported with all years of the Honda Odyssey involves those with the van’s exterior lighting.
 In particular, many owners report that their vans’ corner and bumper lamps fail to illuminate correctly.
 When they are driving their vans, owners say the lamps do not provide sufficient lighting to see the road ahead of them.

 The poor lighting from the corner and bumper lamps put owners of Honda Odysseys at an increased risk of being in a car accident at nighttime.
-If you notice your own Odyssey failing to put out enough light because of faulty lamps, you should take it to an experienced Odyssey repair technician who may be able to replace either the bulbs or fuses in the lamps.
+If you notice your Odyssey failing to put out enough light, you’ll need to take it to an experienced Odyssey repair technician.
+They may be able to replace either the bulbs or fuses in the lamps.

 Frozen Windshield Wiper and Washer Rods